 A major emphasis at Alpine Geophysics is in providing training in the use of contemporary emissions, meteorological and photochemical models.
-Alpine Geophysics has been actively involved in providing training programs to more than 30 state regulatory agencies, industrial organizations, and environmental consulting firms.
-In the past eight years, Alpine Geophysics staff have given more than three dozen training seminars and multi-day workshops on the useof models such as the EMS-95, UAM-V, CAMx, CMAQ, and the MM5.
+Alpine Geophysics has been actively involved in providing training programs to more than 30 state regulatory agencies, and industrial organizations.
+In the past eight years, Alpine Geophysics staff have given more than three dozen training seminars and multi-day workshops on the use of models such as the EMS-95, UAM-V, CAMx, CMAQ, and the MM5.
 A mature set of course notes has been developed to accompany the various training modules and many include hands-on computer exercises with sophisticated models using realistic, applications-oriented examples.

 Alpine Geophysics provides consulting services in the study, design, development, application, implementation, support and management of computer-based information systems, particularly software applications and computer hardware used in environmental modeling systems.
 Alpine Geophysics staff will work with you to design a company specific platform necessary to meet the needs of your business practices.